wp-plugins/identity-verification-australia/identity_verification_au/readme.txt

 === KYC and AML User Identity Verification for Australia ===
 Contributors: PluginTeam, identityverification
-Tags: Identity Verification,Verification,Australia,Identity,Driver Licence, Passport,Identity Verification Australia Requires at least: 3.9
+Tags: Identity Verification,Verification,Australia,Identity,Driver Licence, Passport,Identity Verification Australia,KYC, AML, users, form, registration, authentication, security
+Requires at least: 3.9
 Tested up to: 4.2-alpha
 Stable tag: 1.0

 == Description ==

-Plugin to verify Australian users identity with their driver licence or passport.
-The verification is made instantly online and revert a response within seconds.
-No needs of complex installation, simply download and activate the plugin and you are good to start verifying users identity.
-Ideal for KYC and AML user registration.
+With this Plugin you will identify an individual though the submission of document details from:

+1.Driver License
+2.Passport

+Once the information is received the data is instantly submitted to the local authorities databases to verify the integrity of the information.
+This process is live and you will get a response within a few second

 = Features =